mujtaba1747/git-autocommit/README.md

 ## Before Using :
 1. Make sure git or whatever VCS you're using is configured properly (SSH keys) and you already have cloned the target repo to your local machine.
-2. Make sure you have inotify-tools installed. (if not, Ubuntu users can type : sudo apt-get install inotify-tools)
+2. Make sure you have inotify-tools installed. (if not, Ubuntu users can type : sudo apt-get install inotify-tools) for other Distros : https://github.com/inotify-tools/inotify-tools/wiki
 3. Make sure you have the correct path of the cloned repo in the script.

 ## Using the script :